Legend-Recalls/Discord-Undetected-Auto-Bump/README.md

 Simple undectectable discord auto bumper for disboard.
 Written in node.js around discord-selfbot.js API.
 It is undectectable but perhaps someday it wouldn't be so use it at your own risk!!!

-EDIT: MAY NOT BE UNDETECTABLE ANYMORE!!!
+~~lEDIT: MAY NOT BE UNDETECTABLE ANYMORE!!!~~
+UPDATE: It is completly undetectable after further changes.

 to install just:
 - git clone this rep.